ordina-jworks/ordina-jworks.github.io/_posts/2023-02-06-tesla-ypp-2022-blogpost.md

 8. Renovate: Renovate is a tool used for automating the updating of dependencies in our application.
 We used Renovate to ensure that our dependencies were always up-to-date and secure.
 It automatically makes a pull request when a new version of a dependency is found.
-We’ve set a limit at 2 pull requests made by renovate, so that we can maintain a good overview.
+We’ve set a limit at 2 pull requests made by Renovate, so that we can maintain a good overview.

 9. Postman: Postman is a tool used for testing and documenting APIs.
 We used Postman to test our APIs, which allowed us to ensure that our APIs were working correctly and that they were easy to use for other developers.

-10. Gatling: Gatling is a load testing tool used to test the performance of our application.
+10. Gatling: Gatling is a load-testing tool used to test the performance of our application.
 We used Gatling to ensure that our application could handle high volumes of traffic and remain performant under heavy load.

 ## Final Product

 Our final product consists of two applications designed to offer a unique and engaging user experience.
-The first application is a fun and interactive game allowing users to play the classic rock paper scissors with a tesla.
+The first application is a fun and interactive game allowing users to play the classic rock paper scissors with their Tesla car.

 The second application is a Google Home app that enables users to control a Tesla car using Google Assistant.
 With this application, users